-After graduating high school in Audubon, Chuck left the family farm to attend Iowa State University with his future wife Kathleen Klinkefus (who is also from Audubon), to study law in Washington, DC and build a career that took him to Los Angeles and then back to Washington.
-Yet, from wherever they lived, Chuck and Kathy, along with their children, returned to visit the homeplace and their many friends in the community almost every summer.
+But from wherever they lived, Chuck and Kathy, along with their children, returned to visit the homeplace and their many friends in the community almost every summer.
 In harvest season they brought friends back with them to enjoy beautiful western Iowa and to hunt; they pondered building a lodge on the century farm where all could enjoy both serenity and hospitality.

 With a strong desire to save Grandpa Taylor’s barn, the Manatts, their farming partners Donna and Ted Bauer, along with family friend and local contractor Tom Testroet, began renovating the classic red English barn into a modern bed and breakfast, maintaining its classic Midwestern charm.
 Within a year, the barn was transformed into Taylor Hill Lodge – appropriately named after Chuck’s Grandpa Taylor and for its location on the first big hill north of Audubon.
 The hill provides a marvelous spot for stargazing at the pitch-black night sky.
-A local artist designed and fabricated its two stained glass windows and many family antiques and photographs were at last given a home.